-Architect and furniture designer Moran Munyuthe is the founder of the Saba Furniture Company, a studio, workshop and retail outlet based on the island of Lamu where he works in partnership with local craftsmen to create heirloom quality furniture inspired by local design and motifs.
+Architect and furniture designer Moran Munyuthe is the founder of the Saba Studios, a studio, workshop and retail outlet based on the island of Lamu where he works in partnership with local craftsmen to create heirloom-quality furniture inspired by local design and motifs.
 We caught up with him to get an insight into furniture design, running a workshop and shop and the journey of working for yourself.

 1. Tell us a bit about yourself: your background, where you are based, and what led to setting up Saba Studio.

 Hmmmm…..
 My background, I studied architecture at Central Saint Martins in London then worked for an architectural studio in Rome.
 I moved to Lamu 3 years ago to work on a construction project.
 During this period I was exposed to vernacular design and motifs.

 2. What is the motivation behind working for yourself as opposed to working for someone else?
 And what have been the biggest challenges of starting your own company, and the greatest rewards?

 Being self-employed allows you to design your career.
 When I started working for myself the biggest challenge was capital.
 I have been very fortunate to have clients from day 1: the initial sales through friends and family really helped grow the business.

 Also, operating from Lamu cuts down the heavy initial costs that come with starting a business: the cost of living and rent is much lower in comparison to bigger cities.
 This coupled with our clients’ support has allowed me to open our flagship showroom on a shoestring budget early this year.